vanatteveldt/github-workshop/tutorials/creating_and_cloning.md

 you can still be a nice person who helps.
 But more on that later when we get to `pull requests`.

-## Creating your repository via Github
+# Excercise: creating your own repository via Github

+*Please make sure to actually complete this exorcise, because you'll need the repository created here in the next steps of the workshop.*

 To create a new repository on GitHub, go to you profile page, and open the `Repositories` tab.
 Here click on the bright green button that says `New`.
 Pick a name for your pet